PRICE LIST - WEBSCRAPING

 A concrete example:

-The data is consolidated in a dashboard that automatically calculates price differences for each product.
-The pricing team identifies 40 products for which their prices are 10% higher than the competition’s and decides to adjust the prices.
+.
+The pricing team thus identifies 40 products for which it is 10% more expensive than the competition and decides to adjust the prices.

 How do you conduct price surveys?

-Manual data collection: Surveyors visit competing stores with a list of products to record.
-This method is reliable but costly and time-consuming.
-It is useful for brick-and-mortar stores or products not sold online.
+Manual data collection: Surveyors visit competing stores with a list of products to track

 Data panels: Some providers aggregate data from the databases of multiple retailers and provide consolidated price reports.
 This method is accurate but limited to partner retailers.